junxit/us-congress-bills-113/bill.md

   - **(2)** authorizing the Secretary of the Treasury to disclose to the head of the executive agency information limited to describing whether the person has a seriously delinquent tax debt.
 - **(b)** *Impact on determination of financial stability* The head of any executive agency, in evaluating any application for a grant offered by the agency, shall consider a certification that the grant applicant has a seriously delinquent tax debt to be definitive proof that the applicant is high-risk and, if the applicant is awarded the grant, shall take appropriate measures under guidelines issued by the Office of Management and Budget for enhanced oversight of high-risk grantees.
 - **(c)** *Debarment*
-  - **(1)** *Requirement* Except as provided in paragraph (2), the head of an executive agency shall propose a person for debarment after receiving a grant application from such person if—
+  - **(1)** *Requirement* Except as provided in paragraph (2), the head of an executive agency shall initiate a suspension or debarment proceeding against a person after receiving a grant application from such person if—
     - **(A)** such application contains a certification (as required under subsection (a)(1)) that such person has a seriously delinquent tax debt; or
     - **(B)** the head of the agency receives information from the Secretary of the Treasury (as authorized under subsection (a)(2)) demonstrating that such a certification submitted by such person is false.
   - **(2)** *Waiver* The head of an executive agency may waive paragraph (1) with respect to a person based upon a written finding of urgent and compelling circumstances significantly affecting the interests of the United States.
 If the head of an executive agency waives paragraph (1) for a person, the head of the agency shall submit to Congress, within 30 days after the waiver is made, a report containing the rationale for the waiver and relevant information supporting the waiver decision.
-- **(d)** *Release of information* The Secretary of the Treasury shall make available to all executive agencies a standard form for the authorization described in subsection (a).
+- **(d)** *Release of information* The Secretary of the Treasury, in consultation with the Director of the Office of Management and Budget, shall make available to all executive agencies a standard form for the authorization described in subsection (a).
 - **(e)** *Revision of regulations* Not later than 270 days after the date of the enactment of this section, the Director of the Office of Management and Budget shall revise such regulations as necessary to incorporate the requirements of this section.

 ## § 5.
 Definitions and special rules